Clicky

 • Antibody reduction to two half-antibody

-Material: Antibody and antibody fragments: Fab, F(ab')2, Half antibody, FC,
+Antibody and antibody fragments: Fab, F(ab')2, Half antibody, FC,

-Procedure: All custom synthesis of biomolecule, modification or bioconjugation services is manufactured under strict quality control processes.
+All custom synthesis of biomolecule, modification or bioconjugation services is manufactured under strict quality control processes.
 Analytical HPLC and MS analyses are performed in every development cycle.
 Final target conjugates must first be isolated from excess or unreacted reagent.
 In many cases, simple dialysis removes unreacted reagent from the reaction solution (if the protein/antibody is significantly larger (>3-fold) than the modifying or coupling reagent).
 Additional purification such as stirred cell filtration, tangential flow filtration (TFF), or gel filtration chromatography may also be used to either remove excess reagent or to isolate and characterize the cross-linked product.
-Reagents that are similar in size or larger than the antibody (mostly protein and other biological molecules) may require other purification techniques such as affinity chromatography, ion-exchange chromatography, and hydrophobic interaction chromatography.
+Reagents that are similar in size or larger than the antibody (mostly protein and other biological molecules) may require other purification techniques such as affinity chromatography, ion-exchange chromatography, or hydrophobic interaction chromatography.

 Disclaimer:

-Whereas we can chemically link the intended components of a conjugated molecule; there exist the possibility that the binding sites/active sites of the protein can be altered/modified, partially or completely, independent of the stoichiometry used.
+Whereas we can chemically link the intended components of a conjugated molecule, there exist the possibility that the binding sites/active sites of the protein can be altered/modified, partially or completely, independent of the stoichiometry used.
 Sometimes this activity loss is caused by physically blocking the antigen binding sites during conjugation or by conformational changes in the complement-determining regions.
 Some proteins/antibodies are just too labile to undergo chemical modification reactions, regardless of the coupling methods used.

 Bio-Synthesis can only guarantee the structure of our conjugates but not the suitability to specific biological applications